vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

 ---
 Every Peakboard application and Peakboard Flow is a development artifact that needs to be managed appropriately.
 This means providing documentation for them, and using a version control system to track changes.

-When it comes to documentation, a Peakboard project (whether an application or a Flow) includes built-in documentation, such as description texts and comments, which you can bind to controls and other parts of the project.
+When it comes to documentation, a Peakboard project (whether an application or a Flow) includes built-in documentation, like description texts and comments, which you can bind to controls and other parts of the project.

-[Version control](https://about.gitlab.com/topics/version-control/) is another essential part of professional software development.
-A version control system lets you track all the changes of your development artifacts---from the beginning of the project to the latest version.
+A [version control](https://about.gitlab.com/topics/version-control/) system lets you track all the changes of your development artifacts---from the beginning of the project to the latest version.
 The most popular version control system is [Git](https://git-scm.com/).
-But in this article, we'll explain how to use Peakboard Hub for version control, as a lightweight alternative to Git.
+However, Git is a complex program that can be difficult to use.
+Luckily, you can use Peakboard Hub to version control your Peakboard projects!

+Peakboard Hub provides a lightweight and easy-to-use version control system, designed specifically for Peakboard projects.
 Peakboard Hub is available both online and on-prem.
 It offers a built-in document management system to store and version PBMX files (design projects) and PFX files (Flow projects) in a similar way to Git.
+In this article, we'll explain how you can use Peakboard Hub to version control your Peakboard projects..

 ## File Management in Peakboard Hub